 Here’s an over-simplified signal diagram of a flanger pedal:

-The delay circuit effectively shifts the phase of one signal relative to the other in order to produce the aforementioned comb-filtering effect.
-In order to achieve proper comb-filtering, a flanger delay should be kept below 20 ms at the upper range.
+The delay circuit effectively shifts the phase of one signal relative to the other to produce the aforementioned comb-filtering effect.
+To achieve proper comb-filtering, a flanger delay should be kept below 20 ms at the upper range.

 To learn about delay pedals, check out my article What Are Delay Pedals (Guitar Effects) & How Do They Work?

 As an aside, the chorus effect, which is very similar design-wise to flanger, uses longer delay times.